khulnasoft/khulnasoft/docker-images/README.md

-# Sourcegraph derivative Docker images
+# Khulnasoft derivative Docker images

-This directory contains Sourcegraph docker images which are derivatives of an existing Docker image, but with better defaults for our use cases.
+This directory contains Khulnasoft docker images which are derivatives of an existing Docker image, but with better defaults for our use cases.
 For example:

 - `sourcegraph/alpine` handles setting up a `sourcegraph` user account, installing common packages.
-- `sourcegraph/postgres-11.4` is `postgres-11.4` but with some Sourcegraph defaults.
+- `sourcegraph/postgres-11.4` is `postgres-11.4` but with some Khulnasoft defaults.

 If you are looking for our non-derivative Docker images, see e.g. `/cmd/.../Dockerfile` instead.